College Student Resume Examples and Templates for 2023

 3. As you look over these materials, highlight words or phrases that are repeated or emphasized.

-These terms can tell you what details you may want to feature in your resume Profile or Key Skills sections (as long as they’re accurate to your experience).
+These terms can tell you what details you may want to feature in your resume profile or key skills sections (as long as they’re accurate to your experience).

 For example, say you’re drawn to the college’s study-abroad program.
-Consider using your Profile to showcase any travel or exchange programs you’ve done, along with your foreign language skills.
+Consider using your profile to showcase any travel or exchange programs you’ve done, along with your foreign language skills.
 With adjustments like these, you can make your resume more relevant to each college opportunity.

-What is the best college student resume format? +
+What is the best college student resume format?-

-In nearly all cases, you should use a Combination (or Hybrid) resume because it’s easiest for admissions officers to learn about your pertinent skills and background.
+In nearly all cases, use a Combination (or Hybrid) resume because it’s easiest for admissions officers to learn about your pertinent skills and background.
 It’s also easiest for you to align with your goals.

 Jacob Meade